mieweb/docs/content/functions/encounters/recommendations.md

 ![](../recommendations.assets/7ae1ce99051f76e691c84216f35403d9.png)

 Using either method, the section will refresh to show you the written opinion (recommendation) section with the specific name of the written opinion that has been added to the exam/encounter.
 The written opinion (recommendation) applied is now a grey title bar section.

 ![](../recommendations.assets/7e9f042d1470982512a7ea09b69c9dbd.png)

-## ADDING A RECOMMENDATION TO BE PERFORMED THAT IS NOT PENDING ALREADY ON CHART'S DUE LIST
+## Adding a Recommendation to be Performed That is Not Pending Already on Chart's Due List

 If there is an additional recommendation (written opinion) you'd like to perform on a patient/employee encounter or need to perform a written opinion/recommendation that isn't already pending on the chart, you can simply use the Quick List method on the right.
 When the Quick List is expanded to utilize, simply find the written opinion recommendation from the list that you want to add on-demand, and click the lightning bolt on it to ‘add to exam'.